Sacred meal of the elect at a festival of thanksgiving for Mani.

 10th century Manichaean text from the Bezeklik grottoes.

-These two powers were independent from each other, but in the world they were mixed.
-Most human beings were built from material from the bad power, but in everyone there was a divine light, which needed to be released from the dark material of the body.
+These two powers were independent of each other, but in the world they were mixed.
+Most human beings were built from material from the bad power, but in everyone, there was a divine light, which needed to be released from the dark material of the body.
 In Manichaeism creation is regarded as a cosmic catastrophe, this even applies to man.

-While the battle between light and darkness had been fought in cosmos until creation, creation made the world of man the new battleground.
-Everything that gives light in this world belongs to the divine realms, while everything that absorbs light, belongs to the darkness.
+While the battle between light and darkness had been fought in the cosmos until the creation, a creation made the world of man the new battleground.
+Everything that gives the light in this world belongs to the divine realms, while everything that absorbs light, belongs to the darkness.

 Organization and Practice